followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/20 dxTreeMap/1 Configuration/selectionMode.md

 When entering the selected state, a tile or a group of tiles changes its appearance.
 You can configure it using the **group**  | [selectionStyle](/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/Configuration/group/selectionStyle/) and **tile** | [selectionStyle](/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/Configuration/tile/selectionStyle/) objects.

 To control the selection feature in code, use the [isSelected](/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/Node/Methods/#isSelected), [select(state)](/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/Node/Methods/#selectstate) and [clearSelection()](/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/Methods/#clearSelection) methods.
 In addition, you can perform certain actions when a node enters/leaves the selected state.
 For this purpose, implement the [onSelectionChanged](/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/Configuration/#onSelectionChanged) event handler.

+When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `SelectionMode` enum.
+This enum accepts the following values: `None`, `Single` and `Multiple`.
 <!--/fullDescription-->